karfrank/elkctl/README.md

 The elkctl tool allows Elasticsearch users to search their logs like proper IT guys: from the command line.
-It provides a slightly journaldctl-like experience (in a good way) and will hopefully also a cure for Tourette-like outbursts that are so common amongst admins who decide to send all their logs to an ELK and then realise that they have to search them from a shitty web interface.
+It provides a slightly journaldctl-like experience (in a good way) and will hopefully help to cure Tourette-like outbursts that are so common amongst admins who decide to send all their logs to an ELK and then realise that they have to search them from a shitty web interface.